 If you are not taking advantage of free local online listings, your search rankings may be suffering.
 Below are direct links to the sign-up pages of well known online directories where your small business needs to be listed.

 Just having a live website, does not guarantee you’ll be easily found online.
 It’s no different than a phone book (remember those?).
 If someone opens up the phone book to find you, and you are not listed – they will not find you.
-If someone searches for you on the internet, say Google, and you have a Google Places listing, they will find you.
+If someone searches for you on the internet, say Google, and you have a (free) Google Business listing, they will find you.
 Take advantage of the local business listing offerings on Google, Bing, Yahoo, etc., – completely free.
 It takes some time, but it’s worth it!

 Here is how the same directory listing looks on the top three search engines.
 In a search for “Kalamazoo Lamps” notice that the top three search engines offer paid ads, organic search listings (websites that are ranking well due to SEO done right), directory listings, images and maps.
 Directory listings are on the first page.
 Notice how those with Google+ pages are at the top?
 Try some of your own search terms and compare.